 Hahndorf

 Around 30 minutes drive from Adelaide CBD.
-Stretch the legs and grab a coffee and a quick play in Stirling before continuing up the hill to Hahndorf.
-The whole family will enjoy a stroll down the beautiful main street where you can stop to look in all the boutique shops, pop into Beerenberg Farm, play a game of Mini Golf, enjoy a delicious homemade icecream, chocolate dipped strawberry or bag of lollies from one of the yummy lolly shops.
+The whole family will enjoy a stroll down the beautiful main street where you can stop to look in all the boutique shops, pop into Beerenberg Farm (bonus if it’s strawberry picking season!) enjoy a delicious homemade icecream, chocolate dipped strawberry or bag of lollies from one of the yummy lolly shops.
 Work off that big German lunch with a visit to a playground just off Main Street, the Alec Johnson Park.
-You’ll also have enough time to include a visit to one of our favourite kids attractions in SA the Hahndorf Farm Barn.
+You’ll also have enough time to include a visit to one of our favourite kids attractions in SA the Hahndorf Farm Barn.The hardest decision, should you stop at Grunthal Brew (and Udder Delights Cheese Cellar) on the way into to town, or on the way out because my god are they geared up for outdoor kids, pizzas, beers and more.

 Gumeracha

 Around 60 minutes drive from Adelaide CBD in our gorgeous Adelaide Hills, why not combine a trip to the National Motor Museum with a visit to the Toy Factory and Animal Farm at The Big Rocking Horse.
 Kids for generations have loved a visit to the famous rocking horse and even after all these years it is still a fantastic trip!
-Enjoy your hills day trip with a visit to the Cudlee Creek Cafe for a coffee and snack too, or maybe continue onwards to the Barossa Adventure Station to try out the fantastic new playground.
+Enjoy your hills day trip with a visit to the Cudlee Creek Cafe for a coffee and snack too, or maybe continue onwards to the Barossa Adventure Station to try out the fantastic playground.

 Victor Harbor